nus-cs2030s/2223-s2/docs/labs/lab5-question.md

 ## Prerequisite:

 - Caught up to Unit 29 of Lecture Notes
-- Familiar with CS2030S Java style guide
+- Familiar with the CS2030S Java style guide

 This is a follow-up from Lab 4.
 In Lab 4, we have constructed a generic class `Box<T>`, which is a container for an item of type `T`.
 Beyond being an exercise for teaching about generics, `Box<T>` is not a very useful type.
 In Lab 5 and 6, we are going to modify `Box<T>` into two more useful and general classes.
 We are going to build our own Java packages using these useful classes.